 Microtia surgery is typically handled in stages, and there are several methods Dr. Dayan may choose from to complete ear reconstruction surgery for microtia.
 A complete reconstruction will require multiple procedures.
 Dr. Dayan can explain more and provide specific recommendations after meeting with you and/or your child in a confidential consultation at his office in Reno/Tahoe.

 Contact Avance Plastic Surgery Institute to schedule a microtia repair surgery consultation with Dr. Dayan.
-We also offer virtual consultations for patients from outside the Reno and Carson City area.
+We also offer virtual consultations for patients from outside the Reno and Lake Tahoe area.
 Dr. Dayan can offer counsel and explain surgical options via videoconference, allowing you to make more informed decisions about your care before planning any travel.